Using Payment analytics and insights to grow your business

 Acquirer health check

-Merchants with a Multi-acquirer setup can greatly benefit from insights on all their acquirers.
+Merchants with a Multi-acquirer setup can greatly benefit from payment analytics on all their acquirers.
 It’s important to partner with a payment platform that can create a consolidated dashboard using a slew of information like the acquirer’s platform health, performance, and historic track record.
 A health check of such kind would include each acquirer’s success rate, reasons for unsuccessful transactions, currency-based conversion rates, and easy-to-navigate distribution graphs for the same.

 When an acquirer is working in multiple currencies, their conversion rates for each currency may vary.
 For instance, an acquirer might perform better in USD than they do in EUR.
-These insights enable merchants to add or subtract different currencies from acquirers and as a result, optimise their transaction success rates.
+These payment analytics enable merchants to add or subtract different currencies from acquirers and as a result, optimise their transaction success rates.
 As every day calls for new transactions and statistics on the same, it is empirical for merchants to keep track of the changes in data and adjust their payment strategies accordingly.
 If a merchant spots a pattern of unsuccessful transactions, this might indicate a partial or full outage on the acquirers’ end.
 In this case, one can make use of cascading- where failover transactions are automatically sent to a secondary acquiring bank.
 When deciding between acquirers, merchants are now able to configure intelligent transaction routing (ITR).
 ITR has been known to optimise the routing of transactions while allowing the cost-efficient continuity of business operations.
 Read more on this subject in our blog: What you should know about Intelligent transaction routing

 Insights into individual transactions